microspaze/FFImageLoading.Maui/README.md

 ## Release Notes

+## 1.1.9

+1.Add new bordered CachedImage control CachedImageView (eg. Sample/SampleGifPage.xaml).

+2.Refine fix for issue #24 Android Potential race condition during loading of image source and LoadingPlaceholder (If placeholder is GIF and image is also GIF, then old fix will potential cause image load failed)

+3.Improve GIF image's loading performance by change for loop to Parallel.ForEach loop.

+4.Fix Transparent GIF images display with DARK background issue.

 ## 1.1.8

 1.Fix Customising the HttpClient does not seem to have any effect #26 (All Platforms) (Thanks Reported by https://github.com/apoorvadixit-ttc)